jesperkallunki/symfony-cli-todo/README.md

 Clone the repository or manually download.

-Run the `composer install` in the project root folder.
+Run `composer install` in the project root folder.

 Edit the .env file to set up your database and run the following commands in the project root folder.